Skill Demand Index

 Which roles need Marketing Operations most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Marketing Operations include Digital Marketing and Demand Generation.
+Marketing positions drive 88% of demand.
+Data Analysis and Sales also frequently list Marketing Operations as a requirement.
+Skills commonly paired with Marketing Operations include SQL and Project Management.

 Depth Level Distribution